Vision and Mission

 The outreach activities seek to engage businesses through various outreach projects such as Appreciative Inquiry Summits and Sustainable Value workshops.
 When “in scope” and financially advantageous, the Fowler Center provides advisory services to companies who are looking to further integrate sustainability into their businesses.

 Several core competencies are critical to carrying out the Fowler Center’s strategic focus and portfolio of activities.
 Chief among them is fund raising and the ability to obtain financial sponsorships for the projects and activities of the Fowler Center.

 For the research stream, the core competency is thought leadership in researching and publishing high impact works in the field of management.
 It includes:

 - The ability to fund and lead highly visible and influential research and publications.

 - The capacity for ongoing research and publications such as the teaching case series cobranded with Ivey Publishing.

 For the outreach stream, the core competency is the ability to engage and lead the business community in generating flourishing enterprise at the regional, national and global levels.
-This requires the ability to fund and lead major projects such as the Global Forums, the Flourish Prize, and the Strategic Innovation Lab that engage business leaders in contributing to a tipping point in BAWB.
+This requires the ability to fund and lead major projects such as the Global Forums, AIM2Flourish, and the Strategic Innovation Lab that engage business leaders in contributing to a tipping point in BAWB.
 It also entails the ability to sell and manage ongoing projects that generate financial revenue for the Fowler Center year-to-year.